 Hey friends!
 I’m back with another recipe for you to try, and I’m pretty excited about this one!
-It’s a recipe that I have been wanting to make for a while and I finally got around to making it: bean-free zucchini hummus, aka Zummus!
+It’s a recipe that I have been wanting to make for a while and I finally got around to making it: paleo and bean-free zucchini hummus, aka Zummus!

 My journey with food has been…well, interesting is the best word I would use to describe it.
 My food intolerances have morphed over the years so my diet is more limited than I would like, and some of my favorite foods are off the menu.
 Like hummus.